runemadsen/random-forest-processing-opencv/README.md

 Examples
 --------

 Each of the examples have a README that describes the functionality of the example.
-All of the examples are also heavily annotated.
+All of the example source codes are also heavily annotated.

 What is Random Forest?